 Buttermilk

 Don’t let the name fool you.
-This artisan confectionery in Cornwall, the rugged Southwestern region of the UK, makes a “free from” line of large chocolate eggs that are made without dairy and gluten.
-We found them at Holland & Barrett.
+This artisan confectionery in Cornwall, the rugged Southwestern region of the UK, makes a “free from” line of chocolate bunnies that are made without dairy and gluten.

 Chococo